-The national voice for an efficient healthcare system in Canada.
+The national voice for an efficient health-care system.

 Our purpose.
-Benefit organizations for the first time from a Canadian program completely and exclusively developed by a team of doctors, nurses, technicians, and healthcare professionals
+Benefit health-care organizations for the first time from a Canadian program not only endorsed but completely and exclusively developed by a team of doctors, nurses, technicians, and healthcare professionals.

 * Other very recommended Canadian accreditation organizations: Carf Canada, Canadian Accreditation Council, Canadian Centre for Accreditation, CSA Group Testing & Certification, Bureau de normalisation du Quebec, Canadian General Standards Board, QMI-SAI Canada, LabTest certification, and Lloyd's Register Quality Assurance.